MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/prepare-scene-02.md

 ## Add a camera

-1. For allow user input, a camera must be attached to the canvas.
+1. To allow user input, a camera must be attached to the canvas.
 Let's add the camera of type [BABYLON.ArcRotateCamera](https://doc.babylonjs.com/divingDeeper/cameras/camera_introduction#arc-rotate-camera) that allows us to look around, i.e. can be rotated around object that we've just added to the scene.
 The parameters required to create an instance of the camera are name, alpha (rotation along the longitudinal axis), beta (rotation along the latitudinal axis), radius (distance from the target), and target.
 Add the following code to the *createScene* function:

     ```javascript
     var alpha =  -Math.PI / 2;